The Need for Biblical Ethics

 Who are the most influential and popular thinkers, philosophers, and theologians today?
 Who is teaching the most people?
 John Piper?
 William Lane Craig?
 N. T. Wright?
 Francis Chan?
 The local pastor?
 Nope.

 “The most influential theologians in the United States of America are screenwriters, producers, lyricists, and musicians.
 These Hollywood theologians’ convey their messages through movies, televisions shows, and popular music.”
-America’s “philosophers” and “theologians” are people like Justin Bieber, Kim Kardashian, Kanye, and Vin Diesel.
+America’s “philosophers” and “theologians” are people like Justin Bieber, Kim Kardashian, Kanye, and Dwayne Johnson.